• Skip to main content

 More Parsnip Recipes

-If you enjoy this Spiced Parsnip and Apple Baked Oatmeal as much as I do, check out the Roasted Parsnip and Pear Blender Soup, Baked Parsnip Chips, Honey Roast Parsnips and Raisins, and Low Sugar Cranberry Sauce with Parsnips.
-My Amazing Apple Parsnip Muffins have a similar flavor profile to this recipe!
+If you enjoy this Spiced Parsnip and Apple Baked Oatmeal as much as I do, check out the Amazing Apple Parsnip Muffins and Low Sugar Cranberry Sauce with Parsnips.
+You may also like the Cranberry Apple Oatmeal Bake.

 Spiced Parsnip and Apple Baked Oatmeal